ClusterHQ/flocker/docs/indepth/installation.rst

 Installing on Ubuntu 14.04
 --------------------------

+.. note:: The following commands all need to be run as root on the machine where ``clusterhq-flocker-node`` will be running.

 ..
 To test this:
    * create two ubuntu medium instances on AWS with security group "acceptance"